TriAct Canada Marketplace LP, operating as MATCHNow – s. 15.1 of NI 21-101 Marketplace Operation

 IN THE MATTER OF THE SECURITIES LEGISLATION OF ONTARIO (the Jurisdiction) AND IN THE MATTER OF THE PROCESS FOR EXEMPTIVE RELIEF APPLICATIONS IN MULTIPLE JURISDICTIONS AND IN THE MATTER OF TRIACT CANADA MARKETPLACE LP, OPERATING AS MATCHNOW (the Filer)

-The principal regulator in the Jurisdiction has received an application from the Filer for a decision under the securities legislation of the Jurisdiction of the principal regulator (the Legislation) for an exemption pursuant to section 15.1 of National Instrument 21-101 Marketplace Operation (NI 21-101) from the pre-trade transparency requirements of section 7.1(1) of NI 21-101 to permit the implementation of the Filer's new system feature described below in which a participating firm dark order will automatically generate a firm-up invitation for a conditional order where the system detects a potential match (the Exemption Sought).
+The principal regulator in the Jurisdiction has received an application from the Filer for a decision under the securities legislation of the Jurisdiction of the principal regulator (the Legislation) to vary and restate the decision issued on June 7, 2021 granting an exemption pursuant to section 15.1 of National Instrument 21-101 Marketplace Operation (NI 21-101) from the pre-trade transparency requirements of section 7.1(1) of NI 21-101 (the 2021 Decision) to permit the implementation of the Filer's new system feature described below, by expanding the definition of "Firm Order," as set out in the 2021 Decision, to include the new feature, whereby a participating active firm dark order (an IOC order) may be opted in to automatically generate a firm-up invitation for a conditional order where the system detects a potential match (the Varied Exemption).

 Under the Process for Exemptive Relief Applications in Multiple Jurisdictions (for a passport application):